-Heather Holm is a horticulturist and biologist, as well as a writer, designer, and publisher.
-In addition to taking part in native bee research projects, she informs and educates audiences nationwide, through her writing and many presentations, about the fascinating world of native bees and the native plants that support them.
-In her most recent research project, she assisted University of Minnesota Extension faculty in a two-year study to determine the types of native bees present in cultivated blueberry farms in Minnesota and Wisconsin.
-The study included developing customized plans to enhance and expand both forage crops and nesting sites for bees within the farms.
+Heather currently lives in Minnesota with her husband.
+She is a self-employed author, designer, and publisher.
+For the past few years, she has been assisting with native bee research projects.
+The most recent research project was a two-year study to determine the types of native bees present in cultivated blueberry farms in Minnesota and Wisconsin.
+The study included developing customized plans to enhance and expand both forage plants and nesting sites for bees within the farms.

 In her spare time, she is an active community supporter, writing grants and coordinating neighborhood volunteer landscape restoration projects.
 Currently, Heather is working on three projects with volunteers, restoring approximately ten acres of city-owned land in her neighborhood for pollinators and people.